almiris/jquery.swipebar/README.md

-jquery.swipebar
+jquery.swipeBar
 ===============

-a simple jquery plugin to turn a dom element into a swipe bar
+A simple jquery plugin to turn a dom element into a swipe bar